-A clearance decision covers restrictions directly related and necessary for the implementation of the concentration.
-The Commission usually examines these restrictions separately and clears them on the basis of principles similar to those of the European Commission's Notice on ancillary restrictions.
+A clearance decision covers restrictions directly related to and necessary for the implementation of the concentration.
+The Commission usually examines these restrictions separately and clears them on the basis of principles similar to those of the European Commission's notice on ancillary restrictions.

 In a 2020 decision, the Commission dealt with a concentration involving the acquisition of a part of an undertaking, following which the undertaking that sold part of its business would become a shareholder in the acquiring company.
-The non-compete clause prevented the shareholder from competing as long as it remained a shareholder and for two years after it had ceased being a shareholder.
+The non-compete clause prevented the shareholder from competing for as long as it remained a shareholder and for two years after it had ceased being a shareholder.

 The Commission held that non-compete clauses are only justified by the legitimate objective of implementing the concentration when their duration, their geographical field of application, their subject matter and the persons subject to them do not exceed what is reasonably necessary to achieve that end.

-Based on this, it held that the clause aimed to eliminate any competitive pressures that the shareholder could exercise on the acquiring company for a term that was unreasonably long.
-It also found that an obligation to impose a noncompete clause to a third party was equally not necessary.
-Therefore, both restrictions were found not to be ancillary restraints directly related and necessary to the concentration.
+Based on this, it held that a clause aimed to eliminate any competitive pressures that the shareholder could exercise on the acquiring company for a term that was unreasonably long was not viable.
+It also found that an obligation to impose a non-compete clause to a third party was equally not necessary.
+Therefore, both restrictions were found not to be ancillary restraints directly related to and necessary for the concentration.

-In a 2021 decision relating to the merchant acquiring services and card acquiring processing markets, the Commission held that restrictions agreed between the parties to a transaction involving a transfer of business can be to the benefit of the buyer or the seller.
-In principle, protection is required for the buyer not the seller, as it is the buyer who has to ensure the full benefit from the acquired business.
+In a 2021 decision relating to the merchant-acquiring services and card-acquiring processing markets, the Commission held that restrictions agreed between the parties to a transaction involving a transfer of business could be to the benefit of the buyer or the seller.
+In principle, protection is required for the buyer, not the seller, as it is the buyer who has to ensure the full benefit from the acquired business.

-As a general rule, either the restrictions to the benefit of the seller are not at all necessary for the implementation of the transaction nor are directly related to it, or their scope and duration should be more limited than those on the buyer.
-In the case at hand, the Commission found that the ancillary restrictions to the benefit of the seller could not be considered as directly related and necessary to the concentration and should therefore be assessed under articles 1 and 2 of the Competition Law, as well as articles 101 and 102 of the Treaty on the Functioning of the European Union.
+As a general rule, either the restrictions on the benefit of the seller are not at all necessary for the implementation of the transaction nor are directly related to it or their scope and duration should be more limited than those on the buyer.
+In the case at hand, the Commission found that the ancillary restrictions to the benefit of the seller could not be considered directly related to and necessary for the concentration, and should therefore be assessed under articles 1 and 2 of the Competition Law, as well as articles 101 and 102 of the Treaty on the Functioning of the European Union.